 HOW IS CABIN PLACEMENT DONE?

-Cabin placement is based on camper age, grade, length of stay, separating language groups(international campers), and parental requests.
+Cabin placement is based on camper age, grade, length of stay, and parental requests.
 There is also an attempt to have a balance of new and returning campers in each cabin along with an attempt to avoid having too many in one cabin speaking a language other than English.

 HOW MUCH CHOICE WILL MY SON HAVE IN HIS DAILY ACTIVITIES?

 Each camper chooses ten instructional activities for the session.
-With the exception of swimming which is mandatory, campers may choose from more than 40 selections.
+Swimming is mandatory.
+Campers may choose from more than 40 selections.
 These activities meet three times a week, 5 activity periods per day.
-It is our hope that campers will select a varied program from watersports, landsports, the arts, and specialty areas, so that they will return home with new skills as well as expanding former interests.
+It is our hope that campers will select a varied program from water-sports, land sports, the arts, and specialty areas, so that they will return home with new skills as well as expanding former interests.

 HOW COMPETITIVE IS SHOHOLA?